Kannadiparamba: Religion

 As of 2011 census, Kannadiparamba census town had total population of 13,677, which constitutes 53.37% Hindus, 43.53% Muslims, 2.74% Christians and 0.36% others.

 Weavers

-Most of the people in Kannadiparamba are weavers.
-They have been doing this for many years.
-But since 2008-2009 period handlooms have been facing a very dangerous situation.
-Meanwhile, so many old people stopped their companies.
-Now they are jobless.
+Kannadiparamba has a long tradition of handloom weaving.
+Since around 2008-2009, the local handloom industry has faced difficulties, including the closure of weaving companies and a decline in employment.
+These changes have affected the livelihood of people who were traditionally employed in this sector with some former weavers being unemployed.